chrisnajman/blackjack/README.md

 # Description

 The goal is to achieve a hand value of exactly 21 to win.
 The game starts with an initial pot of £100, which is saved locally, allowing players to resume their progress at any time.
-If a player draws an ace, they can choose whether it should be valued at 1 or 11.
+Players are initially dealt two cards, after which they can choose to draw additional cards.
+If a player draws an ace, they can decide whether it should be valued at 1 or 11.
 Players can continue to draw cards as long as their hand value remains below 21.
 Exceeding 21 results in a £5 deduction from the pot, while hitting exactly 21 awards the player £25.

 # Functionality